 The day-to-day of living, working and renting in this brilliant, annoying, expensive, frequently rainy, busy, surprising, stupid, beautiful-and-you-know-it city.

 In 2012, that meant an endless cycle of flat hunting, moving house, commuting for an hour on the bus each day, harrassing dogs in parks, many hangovers, and the struggle to find bars open past 2am near Tottenham Court Road.

-Four years on, and there’s just as much commuting, but marginally fewer hangovers, and a lot less time spent on Gumtree and Spareroom searching for somewhere to live.
+Five years on, and there’s just as much commuting, but marginally fewer hangovers, and a lot less time spent on Gumtree and Spareroom searching for somewhere to live.
 And these days, my heart’s usually in London, but my mind and feet can often be found wandering somewhere else.